 • Take care of yourself and your family – this might mean putting aside time to spend together doing something fun

-• It is okay to take a break and have time alone – there is no obligation that you must buy a certain number of gifts, go places or see people
+• It is okay to take a break and have time alone – there is no obligation that you must buy a certain number of gifts, go places, or see people

 You may be wondering: at what point should you get help?
 It is important to keep track of your feelings and recognize when you may be showing signs of depression versus sadness.
 Dr. Megan describes depression as being longer lasting and more severe in how your previous feelings were.

-• If you feel like your life no longer has a purpose and you do not see a reason to live
+2. If you feel like your life no longer has a purpose and you do not see a reason to live

-• If you have the inability to stop blaming yourself or feeling guilty
+3. If you have the inability to stop blaming yourself or feeling guilty

 If these are things you struggle with, it may be time to talk to someone.
 Reach out to your primary care provider – they can direct you to a place where you can meet with a professional.
 Even a simple Google search for therapists or psychologists within your local community will provide you with great options.
-Lastly, Dakota Family Services offers a variety of services with licensed individuals who can help you deal with grief.
+And now, with telehealth gaining popularity, you can seek mental health help right from home.
+Remember, you should not feel ashamed or guilty about how you feel while dealing with grief.
+It’s important to remember that everyone grieves differently, and there is no “fix-all” for returning to a normal routine.

 To listen to the discussion, head to our YouTube channel!